Top-Dog/wireguard_vps_vpn/README.md

 Wireguard Installation Scripts

 these scripts can be used to install wireguard on a virtual private server (VPS), i.e. a server that you have running in the cloud.
+They must be run as root, or switch to root with `$ sudo -i`

 Alternatively you can use it to install wireguard VPN software on an Amazon Linux 2 VM (offered as part of their free tier).